Home Reports Netherlands Home and Garden WooCommerce Ecommerce Industry Report

 Key Takeaways

-Meta Ads spend sits at just 31.9% of the global average, indicating significant underinvestment in paid social compared to international peers.
+Meta Ads spend sits at only 30.4% of the global average, indicating significant underinvestment in paid social despite paid social driving a modest 0.5% of total traffic.

 Get a monthly email when this data is updated